apollographql/apollo-client/docs/source/caching/cache-interaction.md

 The `modify` method of `InMemoryCache` enables you to directly modify the values of individual cached fields, or even delete fields entirely.

 * Like `writeQuery` and `writeFragment`, `modify` triggers a refresh of all active queries that depend on modified fields (unless you override this behavior).
+* You can override the behavior of the above by the [`nextFetchPolicy`](https://www.apollographql.com/docs/react/api/react/hooks/#options) property of the `useQuery` hook
 * _Unlike_ `writeQuery` and `writeFragment`, `modify` circumvents any [`merge` functions](cache-field-behavior/#the-merge-function) you've defined, which means that fields are always overwritten with exactly the values you specify.

 ### Parameters